States localized on a boundary of the time-dependent parity-breaking medium: Conclusions

 We have demonstrated that the massive vector field on a parity-violating background may possess localized states on the boundary of the parity-violating medium.
 While greatly simplified, this model may imply that a similar statement is valid for the vector meson states in a chiral-breaking medium \cite{Kovalenko:2020ryt}.
 The time evolution of the background means that the localized states are not exactly stationary.
 This makes possible for the boundary currents to appear in the transition regions between the domains with different values of the parity-breaking parameter.

+Presently, only vector meson masses $m\simeq 770$ MeV are available from the experimental data whereas only theoretical estimates exist for the value of the axial chemical potential $\mu_5$ or the associated parity-breaking topological charge fluctuations based on different approaches \cite{Kharzeev:2001ev,Lappi:2006fp,Jiang:2016wve,Muller:2016jod,Mace:2016shq,Shi:2017cpu}.
+If the axial chemical potential at hadronization is as low as $\mu_5\simeq 0.2 T$ \cite{Becattini:2020xbh} with $T\sim 150$ MeV then it is indeed much smaller than $m$ so $\theta$ may be assumed to change slowly.
+We assume that the spatial parameter $\mu$ also should lie in the range $10 - 1000$ MeV.

 Our treatment would be valid only as long as the adiabatic approximation holds.
-However, it may be expected to break during the evolution of the parity-breaking medium.
-E.g. the breakdown will happen if two levels become close to each other (either with avoided crossing or with actual crossing of the levels thanks to the non-unitary character of the evolution).
-Another interesting non-adiabatic process may be expected when the level disappears, leading to the annihilation of the boundary currents into the outgoing particles with potentially rich phenomenology.
-The adiabatic approximation also depends on the axial chemical potential within the fireball to be sufficiently small compared to the spatial variations at its boundary.
-We plan to explore these questions further within the generalized chiral perturbation theory \cite{Andrianov:2019fwz,Andrianov:2022rsh,Vioque-Rodriguez:2021hgp,Kovalenko:2020ryt} in our future work.
+However, as we noted, it may be expected to break during the evolution of the parity-breaking medium leading to the annihilation of the boundary currents into the ingoing and outgoing particles with potentially rich phenomenology.
+The spectrum of the resulting unbound particles is determined by the bound state profile at the point of the adiabatic regime breakdown, which is determined by the instant $\mu_5$ and $\mu$ values rather than by a history of the background evolution.
+This suggests that such explosion processes may appear as exotic spikes in the vector meson production.

+At this point, however, it is extremely hard to make specific conclusions about experimental implications of the existence and explosions of such boundary currents.
+For that, one also has to study the interaction between the bound and unbound states, and investigate the possible pumping of the boundary currents by the background.
+It is also important to study the backreaction of such processes on the parity-breaking background evolution.
+We employ the generalized chiral perturbation theory and vector meson dominance model \cite{Andrianov:2019fwz,Andrianov:2022rsh,Vioque-Rodriguez:2021hgp,Kovalenko:2020ryt} to explore these questions in \cite{KNZupcoming}.